-A SQL Tutorial guide can help you in learning SQL basics which would in turn help you in becoming an expert SQL developer.
+A SQL Tutorial guide can help you in learning SQL basics which would, in turn, help you in becoming an expert SQL developer.
 You will get a detailed idea of what is Structured Query Language and how to deploy SQL to work with the relational database management system.
 Basically, Structured Query Language is used to work with a relational database and store, retrieve, and manipulate data stored in relational databases.

 In this blog for “SQL Tutorial Guide for Beginners,” you will learn SQL commands, syntax, data types, working with tables & queries, etc. To know more in detail what exactly SQL contains, you should download the syllabus first.

-This blog is suitable for college students who want to learn SQL from basics.
+This blog is suitable for college students who want to learn SQL from the basics.
 It is beneficial for software developers, architects, database administrators, and managers who want to take the first step to learn SQL to excel in their careers.
-There are no prerequisites to learn SQL, but a basic understanding of database or computer languages can be beneficial.
+There are no prerequisites to learn SQL, but a basic understanding of databases or computer languages can be beneficial.
 You can join an online SQL training program from JanBask Training for ultimate growth and achievement.

-A DBMS or Database Management System is a software system that is used to store or manage the data.
+A DBMS or Database Management System is a software system that is used to store or manage data.
 A DBMS guarantees durability, confidentiality, and quality of the data.
 The most popular category of DBMS is RDBMS (Relational Database Management System) where a database consists of a structured set of tables, and each row in the table is defined as the record.

 SQL or Structured Query Language is a standard language for manipulating data in a DBMS.
 Simply, it is used for handling data in a DBMS.
-Here are the different types of SQL statements:
+Here are the different Types of SQL Statements:

 To know more on SQL, click here.